filecoin-project/venus/CONTRIBUTING.md

 ## The Spec

-The spec must be in sync with the code.
+The Filecoin Specification (https://github.com/filecoin-project/specs) must be in sync with the code.

 TODO(Q4'18): we need an updated process here.